enbohm/halowallbox-scheduler/README.md

 # Charge Amps - Halo Wallbox scheduler
 A project that connects with the Charge Amps Halo Wallbox API.
-The APIs supports turning on/off lights, add schedules, etc.
+The APIs supports turning on/off lights, add schedules, etc. This project turns the LED light on and off at the specified time stated in the [property file](src/main/resources/application.properties)

 API reference at https://eapi.charge.space/swagger/index.html